0xbhvn/crashed-backend/README.md

 - `CATCHUP_PAGES`: Number of pages to fetch during catchup (default: 20)
 - `CATCHUP_BATCH_SIZE`: Batch size for concurrent requests during catchup (default: 20)

+### Timezone Settings

+- `TIMEZONE`: Timezone for datetime values in API responses (default: 'UTC').
+Any valid timezone name from the IANA timezone database can be used (e.g., 'America/New_York', 'Europe/London', 'Asia/Kolkata').

 ## Usage

 ### Running the Monitor